vatsanaij/info/README.md

   - Designed and made exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn

 **Maintenance Engineer (Instrument and Control)** at SCG Chemicals, (August 2015 - June 2018)
-  - Maintained and improved machine/process performance in field of instrumentation and control system in petrochemical plant
+  - Maintained and improved machine/process performance in the field of instrumentation and control systems in petrochemical plant

 **TFT Campus Leader (KMITL)** at Teach for Thailand, (2014 - 2015)
   - Coordinated and conducted activities between Teach for Thailand and KMITL